hyahatiph-labs/xmrbc-rs/README.md

 # Nym Monero Broadcaster
-This repository implement an anonymous Monero metadata broadcasting tool on top of [Nym](https://github.com/nymtech/nym), a mixnet still under heavy development.
+This repository implements an anonymous Monero metadata broadcasting tool on top of [Nym](https://github.com/nymtech/nym), a mixnet still under heavy development.
 So while the technology looks promising any anonymity claims are to be taken with a grain of salt.
 This project is provided as-is, it might work as expected or not, please don't rely on it without vetting it yourself.